First the chlorine, then chaos and death in Syria attack

 The bodies were still there the next morning, strewn around the buildings, including toddlers and young children.

-Much about the April 7 suspected chemical weapons attack in Douma, just east of Damascus, remains unknown, including the exact death toll, because of the lack of an independent investigation.
-Experts from the international chemical weapons watchdog entered the town on Tuesday, 10 days after the attack.
+Much about the April 7 suspected chemical attack in Douma, just east of Damascus, remains unknown, including the exact death toll, because of the lack of an independent investigation.

 Most Read Nation & World Stories